mutantmonkey/alpine-appvm/README.md

 # Alpine-based AppVMs for QEMU

 This is a playbook that helps you create AppVMs using Alpine Linux.
-Right now, only QEMU is supposed with SPICE enabled, but support for other environments may be added in the future.
+Right now, only QEMU is supported with SPICE enabled, but support for other environments may be added in the future.

 ## Prerequisites